CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 centos 7 on the raspberrypi with *mythtv

     *I use a old mythtv version 28 which will not make you many friends I'm sure, if you tell anyone close to upstream.
     I'll update it when i can I have a lot o projects I have to  bring into sync when I do, feel free to rebuild your own in the meanwhile.
-Pretty sure I give enough information for one to do that.
+Pretty sure I and others give enough information for one to do that.

 Built!
 Two versions r01 is xfce4 based  and r02 is lxqt based.